roboconf/roboconf.github.io/en/user-guide-snapshot/security-and-agents.md

 ---
-title: "Security: Roboconf Agents"
+title: "Security :: Roboconf Agents"
 layout: page
 cat: "ug-snapshot"
 id: "security-and-agents"
 menus: [ "users", "user-guide", "Snapshot" ]
 ---

-Roboconf agents use the same basis than the DM: Apache Karaf.
+Roboconf agents use the same basis than the DM: [Apache Karaf](http://karaf.apache.org).
 So, they should follow the same principles to be secured.

-This pages only deals with the specifics for agents.
+This page only deals with the specifics for agents.

 ## Network interface